 - TAP (trypsin activation peptide)

-- Ultrasound and/or x-rays to evaluate the organs.
+- Imaging studies: Ultrasound and/or x-rays to evaluate the organs.

-- Diabetic ketoacidosis – Mild cases require may require home monitoring of glucose levels, more severe cases may require intravenous fluids, administration of short-acting insulin to bring down glucose levels and supportive care where necessary.
+- Diabetic ketoacidosis: Mild cases require may require home monitoring of glucose levels, more severe cases may require intravenous fluids, administration of short-acting insulin to bring down glucose levels and supportive care if necessary.

-- Inflammatory bowel disease – Dietary changes such as a highly digestible, low-fat diet, steroids and antibiotics where necessary.
+- Inflammatory bowel disease: Dietary changes such as a highly digestible, low-fat diet, steroids and antibiotics when needed.

 - Pregnancy – A pregnant cat requires more calories, especially towards the end of her pregnancy and while she is nursing her kittens.